Kiini

 RSS // Atom

-Kiini Ibura Salaam is a writer, painter, and traveler from New Orleans, Louisiana.
+K. Ibura is a writer, painter, and traveler from New Orleans, Louisiana.
 The middle child of five, she grew up in a hardscrabble neighborhood with oak and fig trees, locusts and mosquitoes, cousins and neighbors.
-Kiini's work delves into spheres of human liberation, human connection, and evolution.
-She employs speculative fiction, erotica, and creative nonfiction to take readers through mind-bending journeys into the transcendent, the sensual, the mystical, and the fantastic.
+K. Ibura's work delves into spheres of human liberation, human connection, and evolution.
+She employs speculative fiction and creative nonfiction to take readers through mind-bending journeys into the transcendent, the mystical, and the fantastic.

 Writer